Nav (rapper): Controversies

-In early 2017, Nav had received backlash for saying the word "nigga" in some of his songs.
-In an interview with Complex on July 21, 2017, Nav stated that the neighborhood he grew up in is very "multicultural" with members of the "Chinese to white to black to Jamaican" openly using the word with one another.
+In early 2017, Nav received backlash for saying the slur "nigga” in some of his songs.
+In an interview with Complex on July 21, 2017, Nav stated that the neighborhood he grew up in is very "multicultural" with members of the "Chinese to white to black to Jamaican..." openly using the word with one another.
 He admitted that he and his friends constantly used the word with one another, but he saw some backlash once he had gained some popularity.
 He also stated that he would not say the word in his music anymore, starting from his collaborative mixtape with Metro Boomin titled Perfect Timing, which was released on the same day as the interview.

 Nav publicly criticized XXL through a series of tweets and Instagram posts along with releasing the single "Freshman List" on March 16, 2018.
 His main reason for criticizing the magazine was due to not being selected for the 2018 freshman cover.
 In his tweets, Nav shared his thoughts that had ranged "from angry and bitter to motivational and inspirational".
 After his tweets and release of the single, Nav began addressing the outlet's editor-in-chief Vanessa Satten through now deleted Instagram posts and further continued to criticize the outlet.

 In March 2019, during an interview with Pitchfork, Nav was quoted by an interviewer to say: "Fame is something I want, it's a good problem to have.
 I'm still not there, because when I walk out of fucking Delilah in L.A. and TMZ will be standing out there with cameras and not even take a picture of me, I get sick.
 I get in my fucking Lambo truck right in front of them.
 All my jewelry on and they don't even take one picture".
 However, he later clarified that this was taken out of context, as "sick" is in fact a positive term in Toronto slang, and rather than being disgusted for not being recognized, he is grateful to still have anonymity as a celebrity.
 Nav further stated in the Pitchfork interview that he hoped his latest project, Bad Habits would help him become more noticed by TMZ along with other paparazzi.
 A week later, a TMZ interviewer found Nav in New York and did a brief video interview with him, asking him questions about a possible collaborative project with Lil Uzi Vert.